Constipation Workup

 Imaging studies are used to rule out acute processes that may be causing colonic ileus or to evaluate causes of chronic constipation.
 In patients with acute abdominal pain, fever, leukocytosis, or other symptoms suggesting possible systemic or intra-abdominal processes, imaging studies are used to rule out sources of sepsis or intra-abdominal problems.

 In the acute situation with a patient at low risk who usually is not constipated, no further evaluation is necessary.
 Consider sigmoidoscopy, colonoscopy, or barium enema for colorectal cancer screening in patients older than 50 years.
 Colonoscopy represents the current criterion standard.
-The role of CT colography awaits further definition.
+The role of computed tomography (CT) colography awaits further definition.

 Laboratory Studies

-A complete blood count (CBC) may reveal any anemia that might be associated with rectal bleeding (gross or occult).
+A complete blood cell (CBC) count may reveal anemia that might be associated with rectal bleeding (gross or occult).
 Fecal occult blood should be tested in chronically constipated middle-aged or elderly adults to assess an obstructing neoplasm of the colon.

-The leukocyte count is useful for patients presenting with abdominal pain or fever or providing any indication that the constipation is secondary to an ileus.
+The leukocyte count is useful in patients presenting with abdominal pain or fever or providing an indication that the constipation is secondary to an ileus.
 This may lead to further, more aggressive evaluation.

 Thyroid function tests may be helpful.
-Check thyroid-stimulating hormone (TSH) levels to rule out hypothyroidism in patients who are refractory to dietary management.
+Check thyroid-stimulating hormone (TSH) levels to rule out hypothyroidism in patients whose constipation is refractory to dietary management.

 Serum chemistry may exclude a metabolic cause of constipation, such as hypokalemia and hypercalcemia.
-Determine the serum electrolyte profile, including potassium, calcium, glucose, and creatinine, in patients with recent-onset constipation to assess an acute electrolyte imbalance and in chronically constipated patients for whom initial medical treatment has failed.
+Determine the serum electrolyte profile, including measurements of potassium, calcium, glucose, and creatinine, in patients with recent-onset constipation to assess an acute electrolyte imbalance and in chronically constipated patients in whom the initial medical treatment has failed.

 Radiography